 Ladies Professional Golf Association, also known as LPGA, is a privately owned organization headquartered in the US.
-Founded in 1950, it operates with approximately 150 employees and reported $252.6M in revenue as of 2024.
-The organization is also a tier 1 media tech buyer.
-Specializing in spectator sports, the LPGA functions as a Florida-based women's professional golf organization.
+Founded in 1950, with approximately 150 employees, the organization reported $252.6M in revenue as of 2024, functioning as a tier 1 media tech buyer.
+The company specializes in spectator sports, operating as a Florida-based women's professional golf organization.

 Similar Companies